 It wasn't put together by a foreign national.

-At what point is he required?
+At what point is he requesting that?

 I didn't even have to pay for it.

-The attorney general decides what if anything is released.
+The Attorney General decides what, if anything, is released.

 And so they're redacting sources and methods and the names of people that might be hurt.

-Now they're also demanding this is a joke because it's illegal.
+Now, they're also demanding, this is a joke because it's illegal.

 Talked to a guy yesterday, so smart.

-They got a bombshell.
+It's got a bombshell.

-The Mueller reports so far was well, first of all, it totally exonerated the president of collusion.
+Well, first of all, it totally exonerated the president of collusion.

 Secondly, guess what?

-Wonder who was their source.
+Wonder who was their source?

 We got more anonymous sourcing again.